Frequently Asked Questions (FAQs)¶

 I can’t connect to my board¶

-Check the board is powered on (Red LED LD13) and that the bitstream has been loaded (Most boards have a “DONE” LED to indicate this)
+Check the board is powered on and that the bitstream has been loaded (Most boards have a “DONE” LED to indicate this)

 Your board and PC/laptop must be on the same network, or have a direct network connection.
 Check that you can ping the board (hostname, or IP address) from a command prompt or terminal on your host PC:

 (The default IP address of the board is : 192.168.2.99)

 Log on to the board through a terminal, and check the system is running, i.e. that the Linux shell is accessible.
 See below for details on logging on with a terminal.